zfeizollahi/dsc-generating-data-lab-online-ds-sp-000/README.md

     * Make a regression dataset (X, y) with 100 samples using a given noise value and random state
     * Plot the data as a scatter plot
     * Calculate and plot a regression line on the plot and calculate $R^2$ (you can do this in `statsmodels` or `sklearn`)
-    * Label the plot with the noise value and the calculated $R^2$.
+    * Label the plot with the noise value and the calculated $R^2$

-* Pass a fixed random state and values from `[10, 25, 40, 50, 100, 200]` as noise values iteratively to the function above.
+* Pass a fixed random state and values from `[10, 25, 40, 50, 100, 200]` as noise values iteratively to the function above
-* Inspect and comment on the output.
+* Inspect and comment on the output

 ```python